Indigenous peoples of the Northeastern Woodlands: Culture

 The characteristics of the Northeastern woodlands cultural area include the use of wigwams and longhouses for shelter and of wampum as a means of exchange.
 Wampum consisted of small beads made from quahog shells.

 The birchbark canoe was first used by the Algonquin Indians and its use later spread to other tribes and to early French explorers, missionaries and fur traders.
 The canoes were used for carrying goods, and for hunting, fishing, and warfare, and varied in length from about 4.5 metres (15 feet) to about 30 metres (100 feet) in length for some large war canoes.

 The main agricultural crops of the region were the Three Sisters: winter squash, maize (corn), and climbing beans (usually tepary beans or common beans).
 Originating in Mesoamerica, these three crops were carried northward over centuries to many parts of North America.
 The three crops were normally planted together using a technique known as companion planting on flat-topped mounds of soil.
 The three crops were planted in this way as each benefits from the proximity of the others.
 The tall maize plants provide a structure for the beans to climb, while the beans provide nitrogen to the soil that benefits the other plants.
 Meanwhile, the squash spreads along the ground, blocking the sunlight to prevent weeds from growing and retaining moisture in the soil.

 Prior to contact Native groups in the Northeast generally lived in villages of a few hundred people, living close to their crops.
 Generally men did the planting and harvesting, while women processed the crops.
 However, some settlements could be much bigger, such as Hochelaga (modern-day Montreal), which had a population of several thousand people, and Cahokia, which may have housed 20,000 residents between 1050 and 1150 CE.

 For many tribes, the fundamental social group was a clan, which was often named after an animal such as turtle, bear, wolf or hawk.
 The totem animal concerned was considered sacred and had a special relationship with the members of the clan.

 The spiritual beliefs of the Algonquians center around the concept of Manitou (/ˈmænɪtuː/), which is the spiritual and fundamental life force that is omnipresent.
 Manitou also manifest itself as the Great Spirit or Gitche Manitou, who is the creator and giver of all life.
-The Haudenosaunee equivalent of Manitou is orenda.